Clinical Trials

 Principal Investigator: Larry Borish, MD

 We are investigating the role of cysteinyl leukotrienes and cytokines in the development of aspirin-exacerbated respiratory disease (AERD).
-We hypothesize that cysteinyl leukotrienes and other arachidonate metabolites promote eosinophil, fibroblast and fibrocyte proliferation, secretion of proinflammatory cytokines, and the aggressive remodeling characteristic of asthma, sinusitis and nasal polyposis.
-Concentrations of cysteinyl leukotrienes (CysLTs) and their receptors are significantly higher in tissue obtained from subjects with AERD as compared to aspirin tolerant asthma or the healthy airway.
+We hypothesize that cysteinyl leukotrienes and other arachidonate metabolites promote eosinophil, fibroblast, and fibrocyte proliferation, secretion of proinflammatory cytokines, and the aggressive remodeling characteristic of asthma, sinusitis, and nasal polyposis.
+Concentrations of cysteinyl leukotrienes (CysLTs) and their receptors are significantly higher in tissue obtained from subjects with AERD than in subjects with aspirin-tolerant asthma or a healthy airway.
 AERD is characterized by upregulation of CysLT synthesis pathways and CysLT receptors, including novel receptors that are targeted by CysLTE4, occurring concomitantly with downregulation of PgE2 synthesis (cox2 and mPGES1) and responsiveness (EP2) pathways.
-These aberrations are controlled by cytokines including IL-4 and IL-13 acting through the transcription factor pStat6 but AERD is also characterized by prominent expression of IFN-γ.
+These aberrations are controlled by cytokines, including IL-4 and IL-13, acting through the transcription factor pStat6, but AERD is also characterized by prominent expression of IFN-γ.
 Therapeutic aspirin desensitization functions, at least in part, through blocking gene transcription mediated through diminished expression of pStat6 in the nucleus.

-Our current studies emphasize the role of CysLTs acting through this putative CysLTE4 receptor pathway, in particular on eosinophils, as well as aberrant signaling mechanisms involving PgE2.
-These studies involve transcriptome screening, proteomics, and genome-wide searches to identify unique molecular pathways responsible for the development of aspirin-exacerbated respiratory disease.
-For information on enrolling in this clinical trial, please contact Julie Negri at 924-5633.
+Our current studies emphasize the role of CysLTs acting through this putative CysLTE4 receptor pathway, particularly on eosinophils and aberrant signaling mechanisms involving PgE2.
+These studies involve transcriptome screening, proteomics, and genome-wide searches to identify unique molecular pathways responsible for developing aspirin-exacerbated respiratory disease.
+For information on enrolling in this clinical trial, please contact MarthaJoy Spano at 924-1278.

 CD4+ and CD8+ T Cell Dependent Mechanisms of RV-induced Asthma Exacerbations